Global Variables

 Variable not replaced

-• Check spelling and casing in both declaration and placeholder.
+• Check spelling in both declaration and placeholder.
+Variable lookup is case-insensitive, but clear naming still avoids confusion.

 • Confirm the producing step completed before the consuming step runs.